-The site is at Salisbury Square, Hatfield, AL9 5AD and forms part of the heart of Old Hatfield Town.
+The site is at Salisbury Square, Hatfield, AL9 5AD and forms part of the heart of Old Hatfield town.
 It falls within the District of Welwyn & Hatfield.
 The site is served very well via local amenities, public transport, and the national road network.
-The A414 is 0.8 miles away running east and west, the A1(M) is 1.8 miles away running north to south, the M25 Junction 23 is 7.6 Miles away, and the M1 Junction 8 is 11 Miles away and A1(M) is 5.2 miles away by car offering easy access to the national motorway network.